nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Format:** `clear`

 <div markdown="span" class="alert alert-warning">:warning: **Caution** <br>
 Executing the `clear` command would cause all of your existing data to be discarded forever and start with an empty data file.
+There will be no prompt for confirmation before clearing data.
 </div>

 #### Exiting the program : `exit`